 Here are some tips from UGA’s academic advisors to prepare you for your first advising appointment

 - Want to change your major?
-Students wanting to change their major should do so at least 24 hours prior to check-in of their Orientation session.
+Students wanting to change their major prior to their academic advising appointment.